 In those days, telephone calls made from Anfield had to be connected manually by switchboard operators, so the first person this mysterious caller speaks to is telephone operator Louisa Alfreds.
 According to her court testimony, she successfully put this call through to the café (telephone number “Bank 3581”) and heard a voice pick up on the line.
 Her friend Lillian Martha Kelly says that Louisa then told the man: “Go ahead please,” which was the cue for the caller to press Button ‘A’ to deposit the coins and connect the call.

-But something strange happened… The mystery man seemingly pressed Button ‘B’ instead of Button ‘A’, which disconnected the call and returned his coins… Moments later he was back on the phone to the operators, this time speaking to Lillian Martha Kelly.
+But something strange happened… Moments later the man was back on the phone to the operators, this time speaking to Lillian Martha Kelly.
 She recounts this fateful telephone call many years later in the 1980s:

 “…A moment later he (the caller) was back on to the exchange and this time I took the call.
 He had obviously pressed the wrong button [button B instead of button A] and had cut himself off.
 The reason I remember it is because he’d pressed the wrong button and had paid his money, but not received his correspondent.
 I said to Louisa Alfreds who was sitting next to me that this man had just been on before…”

 The voice protested to Miss Kelly: “Operator, I have pressed button ‘A’ but have not had my correspodent yet.”

 (To add to the mystery, in spite of the first operator claiming someone at the City Café picked up the line, waitress Gladys Hardley strongly disputes this).